Caral-Supe

 • Ticket office and interpretation center

-• Small site museum with original artifacts
+• Small site museum with original objects

 • Shaded rest area and restrooms